 The fictional world called Planet Nine is expected to have an orbit with a super-Earth or sub-Neptune planet potentially taking off from the Sun dozens of times compared to the dwarf planet Pluto.
 It has not led up to.
 Anything decisive about Planet Nine.

-“If this were the first dataset to come out, no planet would have presented hypothesis Nine, because there would appear to be no clustering [in the orbits of the new,” says Sako.
+Because there would appear to be no clustering [in the orbits of the new, says Sako.
 However, he says that this planet does not dislike the existence of nine.
 His method can discover other ENTNOs that support the proposed Planet Nine, or even detect the object itself.

 History of our Solar System: Regardless of whether or not Planet Nine exists, understanding the orbits and properties of TNOs will provide insight into the history of the giant planets, or perhaps the giants of the past, that were on the outskirts of the system solar during its early days.
 He was kicked Years.
 Bernstein says that “the remnants of what happened in the solar system long ago are” TNO].
 “They are on hold.”